tiagonnascimento/azuredevops-sfdx-orgdev-build-deploy/overview.md

 # SFDX Org Development Model Azure Devops Task - Build & Deploy

-This repository implements a Azure DevOps Task that's is a variation of the [Bitbucket Pipelines examples with org development](https://github.com/forcedotcom/sfdx-bitbucket-org/).
+This extension is a Azure DevOps Custom Task that's is a variation of the [Bitbucket Pipelines examples with org development](https://github.com/forcedotcom/sfdx-bitbucket-org/).
 This is also a Azure DevOps version of the [SFDX Org Development Model Github Action - Build & Deploy](https://github.com/tiagonnascimento/sfdx-orgdev-build-deploy)

 This action is usefull to deploy to non-scratch orgs (sandbox or production) with Azure Pipelines.